RibbonCommunications/webrtc-anonymous-ios-sdk/tutorials/MobileSDK Anonymous iOS User Guide.md

 ## Anonymous Call Mobile SDK overview

-The SPiDR/Kandy Link Anonymous Call Mobile Software Development Kit (SDK) defines a library implementation supporting SPiDR/Kandy Link platform features like anonymous call management (allowing unregistered users to place voice or video calls) and WebRTC on iOS.
-You can use this library implementation to integrate SPiDR/Kandy Link services and WebRTC into your native mobile applications to create new, innovative user experiences.
+The Ribbon WebRTC Anonymous Call Mobile Software Development Kit (SDK) defines a library implementation supporting Ribbon WebRTC Gateway platform features like anonymous call management (allowing unregistered users to place voice or video calls) and WebRTC on iOS.
+You can use this library implementation to integrate Ribbon WebRTC Gateway services and WebRTC into your native mobile applications to create new, innovative user experiences.

 The Anonymous Call Mobile SDK has the following characteristics:

-* supports REST over HTTP/HTTPS for integration with the presentation layer of SPiDR/Kandy Link
+* supports REST over HTTP/HTTPS for integration with the presentation layer of Ribbon WebRTC Gateway
 * supports WebSocket for notification
-* classes contain a prefix "SM" ("SPiDR Mobile") to prevent conflicts with developer classes
+* classes contain a prefix "SM" to prevent conflicts with developer classes
-* access to REST APIs provided by Ribbon's Kandy platform
+* access to REST APIs provided by Ribbon's WebRTC Gateway platform

 See [Appendix A: High-level Anonymous Call Mobile SDK structure](#appendix-a-high-level-anonymous-call-mobile-sdk-structure) for a high-level view of the Anonymous Call Mobile SDK and its sub-modules.